 Reversal and remission

-Surgery completely reverses or improves Type II diabetes in around 86 per cent of patients by lowering blood sugar levels and heightening insulin sensitivity, with a drastic reduction in insulin levels.
+Surgery completely reverses or improves Type-2 diabetes in around 86 per cent of patients by lowering blood sugar levels and heightening insulin sensitivity, with a drastic reduction in insulin levels.
 This decreases the required dosage and type of medication and improving health problems related to diabetes.

-Surgery causes remission in Type II Diabetes in around 78 per cent of individuals by reducing blood sugar levels to normal levels, eliminating the need for diabetes medications and improving health in general.
+Surgery causes remission in Type-2 Diabetes in around 78 per cent of individuals by reducing blood sugar levels to normal levels, eliminating the need for diabetes medications and improving health in general.

 Lowered risk of related diseases